-If human remains are encountered during project development, all work in the vicinity must be halted, and the Napa County Coroner informed, so that the Coroner can determine if an investigation of the cause of death is required, and if the remains are of Native American origin, the permittee shall comply with the requirements of Public Resources Code Section 5097.98.
+If human remains are encountered during project development, all work in the vicinity must be halted, and the Napa County Coroner informed, so that the Coroner can determine if an investigation of the cause of death is required, and if the remains are of Native American origin.
+If the remains are of Native American origin, the permittee shall comply with the requirements of Public Resources Code Section 5097.98.